Oracso/SwiftPortfolio/README.md

 ### Overview:

-A timed and adjustable arithmetic app that enhances numerical/mathematical proficiency and provides detailed post-game analysis.
+A timed and adjustable arithmetic app that enhances mathematical proficiency and provides detailed post-game analysis.

 ### Use Case: